10 Fascinating Historical Sites in Niue

 Travelling to a new country is about discovering a different way of life, new landscapes and, of course, its history.
-Niue might be a small island but there’s a lot to unpack in its history which you can learn for yourself by exploring the island and visiting the historical sites.
-Almost all of Niue’s historical sites have interpretation panels to explain their significance making the island like a 260km² (100sq mi) museum!
+Niue might be a small island but there’s a lot to unpack in its history which you can learn for yourself by exploring the island and visiting the historical places.
+Almost all of Niue’s historical sites have interpretation panels to explain their significance, making the island just like a 260 km² (100 mi²) museum!
 Check out the historical sites in Niue and where to find them in the list below.

 For more about Niue’s history, see A Brief History of Niue.
 Plus, see more amazing experiences in the 101 Things to Do in Niue: The Ultimate List.